- Overview

 Accommodation

-You can stay in a hotel, a hostel, or an Airbnb apartment while visiting Warsaw.
+Additionally, you can stay in a hotel, a hostel, or an Airbnb apartment while visiting Warsaw.
 We recommend making reservations through the official hotel websites or Booking.com.

 In Warsaw, prices range from business/tourist units to budget-friendly options (including a wide range of Airbnb units).
 We encourage you to become acquainted with the Warsaw hotel offering early to make a reservation and ensure that your stay is in a location that meets your expectations and is best suited to your needs.